 where $g_{\sigma_{1}}$ denotes the coupling of the charm meson to the sigma meson, $g_{v1}$ and $f_{v1}$ denote the electric-type and magnetic-type couplings between the charm meson and a light vector meson, and $M$ is a mass scale to render $f_{v1}$ dimensionless.
 The proportionality constant is unknown and depends on the details of the renormalization procedure.
 However, assuming that the constant is the same for $C_{a}^{sat}$ and $C_{b}^{sat}$, we can calculate their ratio.
 Such an approach has been verified in the studies of the $\bar{D}^{(*)}\Sigma_c^{(*)}$ system and it was found that the ratio estimated by the light meson saturation is consistent with that obtained by reproducing the masses of the $P_{c}$ states~\cite{Liu:2019zvb}.

-As for the $C_n-C_c$ system, the diagonal potential receives contributions from the $\sigma$, $\omega$, and $\rho^0$ mesons but the off diagonal potentials only receive contributions from the $\rho^{+}$ meson, which can determine the relative strength between the off diagonal potential and the diagonal potential.
-Following Ref.~\cite{Peng:2020xrf}, the couplings of $C_a^{\prime}$, $C_b^{\prime}$, $C_a^{\prime\prime}$ and $C_b^{\prime\prime}$ in the light meson saturation approach read
+As for the $C_n-C_c$ system, the diagonal potential receives contributions from the $\sigma$, $\omega$, and $\rho^0$ mesons but the off-diagonal potentials only receive contributions from the $\rho^{+}$ meson, which can determine the relative strength between the off-diagonal potential and the diagonal potential.
+Following Ref.~\cite{Peng:2020xrf}, the couplings of $C_a^{\prime}$, $C_b^{\prime}$, $C_a^{\prime\prime}$, and $C_b^{\prime\prime}$ in the light meson saturation approach read

 from which we obtain the ratio of $C_a^{\prime\prime}+C_b^{\prime\prime}$ to $C_a^{\prime}+C_b^{\prime}$: